isc-projects/kea/doc/sphinx/arm/stats.rst

 Statistics Lifecycle
 ====================

 It is useful to understand how the Statistics Manager module works.
-When the server starts operation, the manager is empty and contains no statistics.
-If the ``statistic-get-all`` command is executed at that point, an empty list is returned.
-Once the server performs an operation that causes a statistic to change, the related statistic will be created.
+Since Kea 1.7.0 when the server starts operation, the manager contains all statistics related to runned type of DHCP server, initialized with default value.
+If the ``statistic-get-all`` command is executed at that point, a list with these statistics is returned.
+Once the server performs an operation that causes a statistic to change, the related statistic will be created or updated.
 In general, once a statistic is recorded even once, it is kept in the manager until explicitly removed, by ``statistic-remove`` or ``statistic-remove-all`` being called, or when the server is shut down.
 Per-subnet statistics are explicitly removed when reconfiguration takes place.

 Statistics are considered runtime properties, so they are not retained after server restart.